 Have answers, will fix

 The technician may at this point explain what could have prevented the trouble or part failure and how to avoid a future issue from occurring.
-This generally includes being proactive with annual maintenance, which not only helps prevent an air conditioning breakdown, but in most experiences also keeps your air conditioner’s warranty valid.
-Most expert AC repair businesses will offer an annual maintenance plan so you don’t have to think about making future AC tune-up appointments for your HVAC equipment.
+This generally includes being proactive with annual maintenance, which not only helps avoid an air conditioning breakdown, but in most experiences also keeps your air conditioner’s warranty valid.
+Most expert AC repair businesses will offer an annual maintenance plan so you don’t have to worry about making future AC tune-up appointments for your HVAC equipment.

 Finally, they will go over the process for repairing the failed part or resolving the issue.
 If you elect that A/C system repair is better for you than purchasing an upgraded air conditioning system, the service tech will order any parts required and set up your next appointment to repair the air conditioner.
 Or, if the part required is already available on their vehicle, they will go ahead and start the air conditioning repair work with your go-ahead.